 marketingyoutube ads worth it musicians 2026youtube ads roi musiciansyoutube promotion worth ityoutube ads independent artists

-Are YouTube Ads Worth It for Independent Artists in 2026?
+Are YouTube Ads Worth It for Musicians?
+2026 Guide

 Quick Answer

-The Royalty Math Doesn't Work — And That's Fine
+The Royalty Math Does Not Work -- And That Is Fine

 Let's start with the number most artists get wrong.